seajoshc/seajoshc/blog/introducing-gistblog.md

 ###### Published on 2021-12-05

 I don't quite know what triggered it but one night in early November 2021 I decided that I wanted to start blogging every once in awhile again.
 It doesn't matter that few, if any, people will ever read the things I write.
 It's just a creative outlet.
 But regardless, as always I was paralyzed by all the choices I had for which blog platform/engine to use.
 The [2021 GitHub Actions Hackathon](https://dev.to/devteam/join-us-for-the-2021-github-actions-hackathon-on-dev-4hn4) just so happened to be going on, so I figured I'd make my own ~~Rube Goldberg machine~~ blog engine.
-So today, I'm announcing [Gistblog](https://github.com/seajoshc/gistblog). *Funny story the hackathon is [hosted by DEV](https://dev.to/) 😅 I entered the Whacky Wildcards category*
+So today, I'm announcing [Gistblog](https://github.com/seajoshc/gistblog). *Funny story the hackathon is [hosted by DEV](https://dev.to/) 😅 It's all good I entered the Whacky Wildcards category 🤣*

 ### What is Gistblog and why do I need it?